gramanicu/CPreprocessor/README.md

 - hashmap - first, the map must be initialized, assign the new `HashMap` structure the `INIT_HASHMAP` macro, then call the `init` function.
 A few things to be careful to:
   - make a new pair before adding it to the map, clear it after
   - make a new pair in which the search result will be stored.
 Clear it after reading the result.

-TODO - make all the void function return int, the error codes.